smpita/days-bygone/gameplay.md

 ### Day 1000 - Day 1500

 Day 1000 unlocks a new skill, Devastation, the ability for crits to crit.
 Put as much gold as you can in Devastation until it is maxed.
 Day 1500 is a good day to rewind farm for this goal.
+You should also try to get Nightmare difficult of the Dungeon.
+Try to do the 3x Nightmare charges daily as [Fossils](currencies.md#fossils-bones) drop quickly in this mode.
+You should start farming [Fossils](currencies.md#fossils-bones) when idle/game closed.

 ### Day 1500+